• Food

 Pick up spice mixes, frozen parathas and Alphonso mangoes from Zora Supermarket in Friedrichshain.
 Photo: IMAGO / agefotostock

 You come to this South Asian supermarket for Indian goodies like spice mixes, frozen parathas and Alphonso mangoes.
 You stay for the crispy-on-the-outside, creamy-on-the-inside potato samosas, fried in huge batches.
-You can even make a meal out of them if you order them as a chaat, i.e. coated in chutney, chickpeas and chopped onions, tomatoes and coriander.
+You can even make a meal out of them if you order them as a chaat, i.e. coated in chutney, chickpeas, red onions, tomatoes and coriander.
 Add in a cup of fresh sugarcane juice and you’ll feel transported to Mumbai right there on Kottbusser Damm, or from their second location on Boxhagener Straße.

-• Zora Supermarket, Kottbusser Damm 93, Kreuzberg & Boxhagener Str.
-80, Friedrichshain, details.
+• Zora Supermarkt, Kottbusser Damm 93, Kreuzberg.

 Khushi